Wiretap Secret Key Agreement Via Secure Omniscience: Proof of Theorem

 by the assumption that $\RG_2$ is a function of $\RZ_2$.

 The desired reverse inequality~\eqref{eq:fls:ub} will follow from the following upper bound with an appropriate choice of public discussion $\RF'$ of block length $1$, i.e.,

 The idea behind this upper bound involves splitting of the leakage rate into two components after a discussion $\RF'$: one component is the leakage rate due to $\RF'$, and the other one is the residual leakage rate for subsequent omniscience, which is upper bounded by $\rco(\RZ_V|\RF')$.
+Note that the equality $\rco(\RZ_V|\RF')=H(\RZ_V|\RF')-I(\RZ_1\wedge \RZ_2|\RF')$ follows from the characterization of the conditional $\rco$ given in \cite[Proposition~1]{csiszar04}.
 It suffices to give a feasible $\RF'$ with $`(2)=0$ and $`(3)=`(1)$.
 We will construct this $\RF'$ by decomposing the source $(\RZ_V, \RZ_{\opw})$.